time-loop/clickup-projen/README.md

   - Secrets/Actions: https://github.com/time-loop/my-new-lib/settings/secrets/actions
     - Add a _New repository secret_ with the name `CODECOV_TOKEN` and uuid secret from above.
   - Collaborators and Teams: https://github.com/time-loop/my-new-lib/settings/access
+    - You MUST either grant `write` to the `cu-infra-svc-git` machine user (who is a member of the `@time-loop/devops` team) OR you can provide your own `PROJEN_GITHUB_TOKEN` with a GitHub PAT
-    - You should probably avoid granting access directly to users instead of teams.
+    - Other than the bot user, you should probably avoid granting access directly to users instead of teams.
     - You should probably grant `admin` to your team.
       Otherwise, you should almost certainly grant `admin` to your manager.
+    - If this is a `-cdk` repo, please grant `admin` to `@time-loop/devops`.
     - You should probably grant `write` to the `@time-loop/timeloop` team.
   - Branches: https://github.com/time-loop/my-new-lib/settings/branches
     - Confirm that your default branch is `main`.
 We only use `master` in legacy repos we haven't yet migrated.
 BLM.